PDW and RPS Residency Education Symposium

 Attend up to six RPS Workshops on hot topics for residency teams.

-Take part in special programming designed for administrator/coordinator and nurse attendees.
+Take part in special programming designed for administrator/coordinators and for those interested in a one-hour private session with RPS consultant teams on any topic.
 Additional registration fees apply.
+Space is limited.
+Learn more.